PlekhanovRUE/mpd_tpc_tracker/README.md

 5) post_processing folder - Contains the post-processing methods we developed

 # OS and Python
-_All tests were performed in Python-3.10 on Ubuntu-22.04_
+_All tests were performed on Python–3.10 on Ubuntu–22.04 and MacOs–12.5_

 # Installation
 ```shell